-- Section 5, which provides for the exchange of information where an Irish national is convicted of an offence in another EU member state - Section 6, which provides for the exchange of information from the Criminal Records Database to be used in criminal proceedings against the individual.
-The individual can be a national of Ireland or a national of another EU member state.
-A copy of the criminal record can be provided on request. - Section 9, which provides for time limits for replies to requests for information.
-These must be carried out no later than 10 working days from when the request was received.
+- Section 5, which provides for the exchange of information where an Irish national is convicted of an offence in another EU member state - Section 6, which provides for the exchange of information from the Criminal Records Database to be used in criminal proceedings against an individual, who can be a national of Ireland or a national of another EU member state (a copy of the criminal record can be provided on request), and - Section 9, which provides for time limits for replies to requests for information; these must be carried out no later than 10 working days from when the request was received.

-Annex A provides an outline of common offence categories where the exchange of information would come under this Act, including: crimes within the jurisdiction of the International Criminal Court; participation in a criminal organisation; terrorism; human and illicit trafficking; offences related to drugs or precursors and other offences against public health; offences against the State; offences against information systems and other computer-related crime; forgery; falsification of documents; and offences against traffic regulations.
+Annex A of the Criminal Records (Exchange of Information) Act 2019 provides an outline of common offence categories where the exchange of information would come under this Act, including: crimes within the jurisdiction of the International Criminal Court; participation in a criminal organisation; terrorism; human and illicit trafficking; offences related to drugs or precursors and other offences against public health; offences against the State; offences against information systems and other computer-related crime; forgery; falsification of documents; and offences against traffic regulations.